libsdl-org/libtiff/doc/functions/TIFFOpen.rst

 TIFF structure without closing the file handle and afterwards the file should be closed using its file descriptor *fd*.

-:c:func:`TIFFOpenExt` (added in libtiff 4.5) is like :c:func:`TIFFOpen`, but re-entrant error and warning handlers may be passed.
-The version member of the arguments structure should be set to 1 for now.
+:c:func:`TIFFOpenExt` (added in libtiff 4.5) is like :c:func:`TIFFOpen`, but options, such as re-entrant error and warning handlers may be passed.
+The opts argument may be NULL.

-:c:func:`TIFFOpenWExt` (added in libtiff 4.5) is like :c:func:`TIFFOpenW`, but re-entrant error and warning handlers may be passed.
-The version member of the arguments structure should be set to 1 for now.
+:c:func:`TIFFOpenWExt` (added in libtiff 4.5) is like :c:func:`TIFFOpenW`, but options, such as re-entrant error and warning handlers may be passed.
+The opts argument may be NULL.

-:c:func:`TIFFFdOpenExt` (added in libtiff 4.5) is like :c:func:`TIFFFdOpen`, but re-entrant error and warning handlers may be passed.
-The version member of the arguments structure should be set to 1 for now.
+:c:func:`TIFFFdOpenExt` (added in libtiff 4.5) is like :c:func:`TIFFFdOpen`, but options, such as re-entrant error and warning handlers may be passed.
+The opts argument may be NULL.

 :c:func:`TIFFSetFileName` sets the file name in the tif-structure and returns the old file name.